-- Demand management for food, including promoting healthy diets, reducing food loss and waste, is - 12 covered in Chapter 5.
-There is a gap in knowledge regarding what policies and instruments support - demand management.
-There is robust evidence and robust agreement that changes in household - wealth and parents' education can drive changes in diet and improvements in nutrition (Headey et al. - 15 2017).
-Bangladesh has managed to sustain a rapid reduction in the rate of child undernutrition for at - least two decades.
-Rapid wealth accumulation and large gains in parental education are the two largest - drivers of change (Headey et al. 2017).
-Educating consumers, and providing affordable alternatives, - will be critical to changing unsustainable food use habits relevant to climate change.
+- 8 Demand management for food, including promoting healthy diets, reducing food loss and waste, is - 9 covered in Chapter 5.
+There is a gap in knowledge regarding what policies and instruments support - 10 demand management.
+There is robust evidence and robust agreement that changes in household wealth - and parents' education can drive changes in diet and improvements in nutrition (Headey et al. 2017). - Bangladesh has managed to sustain a rapid reduction in the rate of child undernutrition for at least two - decades.
+Rapid wealth accumulation and large gains in parental education are the two largest drivers of - 15 decades.
+Rapid wealth accumulation and large gains in parental education are the two largest drivers of - change (Headey et al. 2017).
+Educating consumers, and providing affordable alternatives, will be - critical to changing unsustainable food use habits relevant to climate change.

-7.4.2.2.
+7.5.2.2.
 Policies to secure social protection